Bullying Prevention Plan

 Bullying Prevention and Equity & Inclusive Strategies, Education Programs/Activities

-2. Increase awareness of bullying prevention initiatives in our school community, like the Report Bullying tool.
+- All students will be aware of bullying prevention supports in our school and the wider community, like the Report Bullying Tool.

 Our school currently implements or will implement the following bullying prevention and equity & inclusive education programs and activities that focus on developing healthy relationships and provide leadership opportunities for our students: